 Section 1: Introduction An introduction to the intent of the DCP, its structure and application to development proposals.
 Section 2: Stormwater Drainage Describes the requirements for stormwater drainage, in terms of collecting and controlling stormwater runoff to an approved point of discharge.
-Section 3: Water Sensitive Urban Design Describes requirements to ensure that the design of a stormwater drainage system integrates whole water cycle management considerations.
+Section 3: Water Sensitive Urban Design Describes requirements to ensure the design of stormwater drainage systems are aligned with the principals of water sensitive urban design.
 Section 4: Flooding and overland flow Describes the requirements for development on land susceptible to significant overland flows or flooding during large storm events.